syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 {% endtabs %}

 ### CellRightTapped event
-This event will be triggered when a cell is right-clicked using a mouse, right-clicked using a touchpad, or when a long-pressed touchscreen interaction is released.
+This event will be triggered when a right-click mouse gesture is recognized on a cell.
 This event has the `DataGridCellRightTappedEventArgs` as arguments.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}